plone/documentation/docs/backend/generic-setup.md

 def run_after(context):
     # This is run after running the last import step of
-    # the default profile.  context is portal_setup.
-    ...
     # the default profile.
 The context is portal_setup.
     # ...
 ```